Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 5700 XT 50th Anniversary Edition should perform a little bit faster than the Radeon RX 6700 XT in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 5700 XT 50th Anniversary Edition should be 17% faster than the Radeon RX 6700 XT in general, due to its higher bandwidth. (explain)

-Texel RateThe Radeon RX 6700 XT is much (more or less 38%) better at texture filtering than the Radeon RX 5700 XT 50th Anniversary Edition. (explain)
+Texel RateThe Radeon RX 6700 XT is quite a bit (about 38%) more effective at texture filtering than the Radeon RX 5700 XT 50th Anniversary Edition. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6700 XT is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6700 XT is superior to the Radeon RX 5700 XT 50th Anniversary Edition, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison